The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 Day 1 - Nail-biting Bus Transfer to Tawali Resort

-The Tawali mini-bus was waiting for our arrival at the Gurney Airport in Alotoa.
+The Tawali minibus was waiting for our arrival at the Gurney Airport in Alotoa.
 They loaded us up and warned us to make pit stop before we left the area.
 There would be no bathroom breaks until we got to the boat, which was about 30 miles away.
-The road was rough a couple of years ago when I visited.
-Then it took us 90 minutes one way, but this trip was much worse.
+The road was rough a couple of years ago when I visited and the trip took us 90 minutes one way, but this trip was much worse.
 The bus was air conditioned and the condensation from the AC was dripping on the seats in the back of the bus.
-It started as a drip, but ended up filling a small cooler by the time we got to the boat.
+It started as a drip, but ended up filling a small cooler by the time we got to the boat, even after soaking our luggage.
 There was enough water to ruin a suitcase full of cameras or a laptop!

 There had been a lot of rain and what was described in the promotions as "rainforest with trickling streams" were now mud slides and floods.
 Many parts of the road were washed out.
 At one point we had to wait for the road crew to fill the washed out road with gravel so we could pass.
 The trip took us over two and a half hours to get to the dock where we were picked up by a Tawali dive boat to be taken around the point to board the Spirit of Niugini at the Tawali Resort dock.